How to get started in fox hunting

 Aren't there strict rules of etiquette and dress?

 Yes.
 Just like other clubs, there are rules.
 However, the hunt won’t expect you to know them in advance.
 Most are common sense to ensure everyone's safety.
 As far as dress is concerned, to start with it's enough for horse and rider to come out clean and tidy.
 If you get bitten by the hunting bug, that’s the time to invest in all the kit.
-You can find all the appropriate attire here, where you can also read other hunting-related articles.
+You can find all the appropriate attire here, and find out exactly what you need to wear in our blogs about hunting during autumn or during the main season.

 If you are interested in the etiquette of hunting, read our blog about Hunting Field Etiquette.